MareGraph-EU/maregraph-eu.github.io/_pages/about.md

 <br />

- - To be able to obtain the most up-to-date taxonomic information for marine species.
- - Synchronize an externally managed species list automatically into WoRMS (i.e. FishBase, AlgaeBase).
- - Link between climate change and species migration.
- - To query the correlation between marine species observations and fishing boat locations from AIS data.
+Data integration and types of data:
+- I would like to have use cases which can help users to integrate data about distribution, occurrences and functional traits of marine species;
+- aggregate data which are described with different units of measurements;
- - To combine biotic and abiotic data information.
+- combine biotic and abiotic data information;

+Data modelling and mappings:
+- The ability to query the graph using semantics that I'm used to (e.g., generic semantic conventions like schema.org or research-focused standards like DCAT);
+- to be able to follow translation path-ways between different taxonomic reference systems in order to compare / cross-reference datasets that chose to use distinct ones (e.g., NCBI, WoRMS, ect.)

+Wider research opportunities:
+- link between climate change and species migration;
- - Publish to external systems such as GEONAMES from Marine regions.
+- publish to external systems such as GEONAMES from Marine regions;
+- synchronize an externally managed species list automatically into WoRMS (i.e., FishBase, AlgaeBase)

+Architecture and Protocols:
+- VOCBENCH domain / subject vocabulary tool for small communities
+- aggregation of data coming from different sources, methods, protocols

 ## Deliverables
 You can find us on [Zenodo](https://zenodo.org/communities/maregraph/?page=1&size=20)